v8/v8.dev/src/blog/oilpan-pointer-compression.md

 ### Improving structure packing in Blink

 It is hard to estimate the effect of halving Oilpan's pointer size.
 In essence it should improve memory utilization for "packed" data-structures, such as containers of such pointers.
 Local measurements showed an improvement of about 16% of Oilpan memory.
 However, investigation showed that for some types we have not reduced their actual size but only increased internal padding between fields.

 To minimize such padding, we wrote a clang plugin that automatically identified such garbage-collected classes for which reordering of the fields would reduce the overall class size.
-Since there have been many of these cases across the Blink codebase, we applied the reordering to the most used ones.
-This helped to reduce memory further by 4%.
-More details can be found in the [design doc](https://docs.google.com/document/d/1bE5gZOCg7ipDUOCylsz4_shz1YMYG5-Ycm0911kBKFA).
+Since there have been many of these cases across the Blink codebase, we applied the reordering to the most used ones, see the [design doc](https://docs.google.com/document/d/1bE5gZOCg7ipDUOCylsz4_shz1YMYG5-Ycm0911kBKFA).

 ### Failed attempt: Limiting heap cage size